 There are over 150 species of butterflies that occur in Arkansas, though only about 130 or so complete their full life cycle in the state.
 Some are vagrant species that merely pass through the state during the annual butterfly migration.
-To see the greatest variety of Arkansas's butterfly species, observers should visit as many types of habitat as possible, searching pine, deciduous and mixed forests, prairie remnants and old fields, wetlands, glades, and other natural places in Arkansas.
+To see the greatest variety of Arkansas's butterfly species, observers should visit as many types of habitat as possible, searching forests and woodland areas with pine, deciduous and mixed trees, prairie remnants and old fields, wetlands, glades, and other natural places in Arkansas.
+You can also visit a botanical garden or even check your own backyard for a view of these beautiful organisms.

 Butterfly migration through Arkansas generally begins in March, although a few random adults may survive a warm winter and be seen earlier.
 Among the first species regularly observed each spring are Falcate Orangetip, Clouded and Cloudless Sulphurs, Eastern Tailed-blue, Question Mark, Red-spotted Admiral, and Painted Lady.
 As April progresses, other species arrive including over 40 kinds of skippers, 11 different types of hairstreaks, six swallowtails, American Copper, and Gulf Fritillary.